-On a recent trip to Europe Linda tried a storyboard / story-map approach to her travel journaling – which she sometimes calls story mapping!
+On a recent trip to Europe Linda tried a storyboard journal approach to her travel journaling – which she sometimes calls story mapping!

-This is one in a series of interviews with travellers who share with us their fun and varied journaling techniques –
+This is one in a series of interviews with travellers who share with us their fun and varied journaling methods –

 My memory (sadly) is not infallible.